MicroEJ/docs/MWT/how-to-event-dispatcher.rst

 ``EventDispatcher`` subclasses may override the ``initialize()`` and ``dispose()`` methods in order to allocate and free the necessary resources.

-For example, the ``initialize()`` may be overridden in order to create an event generator and to add it to the system pool of MicroUI:
+For example, the ``initialize()`` may be overridden to create an event generator and to add it to the system pool of MicroUI:

 .. code-block:: Java